Bill Mott (British Army soldier): British service

 Mott was brought up in Overpool, Cheshire, before enlisting into the 1st Battalion, Welsh Guards in April 1979.
 He saw operational tours in Northern Ireland and during the Falklands War in 1982.
-He served at the Royal Military Academy Sandhurst as a colour sergeant, company sergeant major, and regimental sergeant major, before becoming Garrison Sergeant Major (GSM) at HQ Northern Ireland.
+He served at the Royal Military Academy Sandhurst as a colour sergeant, company sergeant major, and regimental sergeant major, before becoming garrison sergeant major (GSM) at HQ Northern Ireland.
 He became GSM HQ London District in late 2002 and oversaw his first Trooping the Colour parade as GSM in June 2003.
 He was subsequently in charge of organising, choreographing and overseeing all major state ceremonial occasions.
 From 2003 he was also a pivotal figure in organising the repatriation ceremonies for British soldiers killed in action during operations in the Iraq War and the War in Afghanistan.

 In February 2014, Mott publicly warned that cuts to the British defence budget were threatening to undermine the future spectacle of state ceremonial events in the United Kingdom.

 He retired from the army in June 2015 following Trooping the Colour, during which the Welsh Guards marked the centennial year of their foundation.

 Valley Forge

-Following retirement, he relocated to the America in 2015 to join his American wife in Kentucky.
-He was then invited the Valley Forge Military Academy in Wayne, Pennsylvania, where he quickly moved up in the hierarchy to be appointed as VFMAC's Garrison Sergeant Major.
-As of March 2022, Mott is employed by Valley Forge Military Academy in the United States and is the acting Commandant of Cadets, alongside working with the department of admissions and directing ceremonial drill.
+Following retirement, Mott relocated to the United States in 2015 to join his American wife in Kentucky.
+He was then invited to join the Valley Forge Military Academy (VFMAC) in Wayne, Pennsylvania, where he quickly moved up in the hierarchy to be appointed as VFMAC's Garrison Sergeant Major.
+Until moving to Missouri Military Academy, Mott was employed by the Valley Forge Military Academy as acting Commandant of Cadets, alongside working with the department of admissions and directing ceremonial drill.

+Missouri Military Academy

+In 2025 Mott became the Deputy Commandant of Operations at Missouri Military Academy in Mexico, Missouri.